 The flu jab is the safest way to help protect you and your baby.
 It's free because you need it, however many months pregnant you are, and however fit and healthy you might feel.

-From keeping your house warm, to protecting yourself from common ailments, find out how to stay healthy this winter on NHS Choices.
+From keeping your house warm, to protecting yourself from common ailments, find out how to stay healthy this winter on the NHS website.